The Fellowship provides funding for:

 - Additionally, all fellowship travel must adhere to Brown’s High-Risk and Restricted Travel Policies.
 Depending on the destination students may be required to complete a Safety Plan and obtain approval from the International Travel Risk Assessment Committee (ITRAC) prior to making travel arrangements.
 For more information and to review the international travel policies, please visit the international travel risk management website.

 - Students agree to participate in one-to-three post-project meetings for each cohort of award winners for reflection and development of learning related to project activities.

 - Students agree to have winning proposals, final reports, and associated media shared publicly.

-During the pandemic, the Guiliano Fellowship will continue to make awards with increased flexibility.
-Fellows will have the option to accept the award to engage in their projects remotely, in line with Brown University’s travel restrictions, or they may defer receiving their award until a time when the University’s policies support undergraduate student travel.
-Fellowship funds are only available to actively enrolled Brown students, must be used prior to the completion of a student’s final on-campus semester and may not be used by students who are on a personal leave.
+Special considerations during the Covid-19 pandemic: During the pandemic, the Edward Guiliano ‘72 Global Fellowship will made awards with increased flexibility.
+Fellows may have the option to engage in their projects remotely, in line with Brown University’s travel restrictions, or they may defer receiving their award until a time when the University’s policies support undergraduate student travel.
+Fellowship funds are only available to actively enrolled Brown students, must be used prior to the completion of a student’s final on-campus semester, and may not be used by students who are on personal leave.

 The application includes:

-- A proposed budget, including accounting for other sources of funding being used for the project.
+A proposed budget, including any other sources of funding being used for a project.